Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These text explanations add a lot of value, as reviewing the problems you missed (and sometimes the questions you get right), is where the real learning comes in.
 And in many cases, at least through the meat of their lesson work, many of the practice problems Target Test Prep has you complete comes with video breakdowns.

-These graphical explanations are a massive benefit to visual learners and I really, really liked them.
+These graphical explanations are a massive benefit to visual learners, and I really liked them.
 There are hundreds throughout the coursework, and I was a huge fan.

 No Prep Books